AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/componentmetadata/shares.md

 # Shares API

-The Analytics 2.0 Shares APIs allow you to retrieve, update, or create associations with components programmatically through Adobe I/O. The APIs use the same data and methods that Adobe uses in the product UI.
+The Analytics 2.0 Shares APIs allow you to retrieve, update, or create associations with components programmatically through Adobe Developer.
+The APIs use the same data and methods that Adobe uses in the product UI.

 ## Retrieve multiple shares